Bill Sheffield: Background

 Sheffield was born in Spokane, Washington.
-He served in the United States Army from 1946 to 1949 and went to DeVry University, then DeForest Training School.
+He served in the United States Army from 1946 to 1949 and went to DeForest Training School in Lisle, Illinois west of Chicago, which has changed its name to DeVry University.
 Sheffield moved to Alaska in 1953 to sell and service home appliances for Sears.
-He became active in the local chamber of commerce group, where his participation enabled him to overcome a severe stutter.
-Sheffield later founded a hospitality business, Sheffield Enterprises, that grew to own and operate 19 Sheffield House hotels across Alaska and in Whitehorse, Yukon.
+He arrived by steamship in Seward, Alaska and took a train to Anchorage.
+He joined the local chamber of commerce group; his participation enabled him to overcome a severe stutter.
+Sheffield later founded a hospitality business, Sheffield Enterprises which expanded to own and operate 19 Sheffield House hotels across Alaska and in Whitehorse, Yukon.
 He sold the business to Holland America Line in 1987.

 In addition to his business career, Sheffield was involved in politics and government as a Democrat, and was a delegate to numerous local, state, and national party conventions.
 He served on the Anchorage Planning Commission from 1960 to 1963, and the Anchorage Charter Commission in 1976.
-In addition, Sheffield served as chair of the state parole board and the University of Alaska Foundation Board.
+In addition, he was the chair of the state parole board and the University of Alaska Foundation Board.
 He died at his Anchorage home on November 4, 2022.
 He was 94.

 Governorship

 While governor, Sheffield pushed an unpopular bill through the Alaska state legislature to consolidate the state's time zones.
-Prior to the passage of this bill, Alaska was spread over four time zones (Pacific, Yukon, Alaska-Hawaii, and Bering).
+Prior to the passage of the bill, Alaska was spread over four time zones (Pacific, Yukon, Alaska-Hawaii, and Bering).
 Sheffield's bill placed virtually the entire state (with the sole exception of the Aleutians, starting just west of Dutch Harbor) into the Yukon Time Zone (which was then renamed the Alaska Time Zone).
-Initially, this was poorly received; those in the panhandle lost their sense of unity with the west coast of the United States, and those in the heartland of the state were placed, in effect, in a perpetual daylight saving time.
-More than twenty years later, the state legislature was still debating the issue, with some members wanting to return the panhandle and capital to Seattle time, and with others claiming that Sheffield broke his promise to revisit the change after a one-year trial period.
+Initially, this was poorly received; those in the panhandle lost their sense of unity with the west coast of the U.S., and those in the heartland of the state were placed, in effect, in a perpetual daylight saving time.
+More than 20 years later, the state legislature was still debating the issue, with some members wanting to return the panhandle and capital to Seattle time.
+Others claimed that Sheffield broke his promise to revisit the change after a one-year trial period.